kenhanson/Triangle-Classifier/README.md

 After installing Maven, download the project to your local computer into a new directory.
 For the sake of these instructions, the local path is assumed to be **C:\projects**.

 After downloading the project, unzip the downloaded contents to the same directory which creates a subdirectory named **Triangle-Classifier-master** with an additional subdirectory named **Triangle-Classifier-master**.
-At a command prompt navigate to the directory containing the pom file, such as **C:\projects\Triangle-Classifier-master\Triangle-Classifier-master\triangle-classifier** depending upon your local path to the downloaded project.
+At a command prompt navigate to the directory containing the **pom.xml** file, such as **C:\projects\Triangle-Classifier-master\Triangle-Classifier-master\triangle-classifier** depending upon your local path to the downloaded project.

 Then install Triangle Classifier with the following Maven command: